 - Kandersteg: The village nearest to the most beautiful alpine lake in Switzerland, Oeschinensee.
-See the 10 best things to do in Kandersteg.

 If you need help visiting the places I mentioned above, you can check guides and tours from GetYourGuide.
 I picked the best offers for your convenience:

 See the complete list of the best things to do in Milan here.